ksu-hmi/FoodFactsBarcodeScanner/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/YourUsername/FoodFactsBarcodeScanner/issues).

 Nathan updated code to tell end-user if a product is recommended based on sodium content.
 Source used is DASH diet recommended daily limit of 2300mg/day.
+Nathan updated code to allow user to state whether or not they suffer from hypertension when creating a user profile.